Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

     This command will:

-    * Use Azure CLI to retrieve the management group structure recursively from `Tenant Root Group`.
+    * Use Azure CLI to retrieve the management group structure recursively from `TENANT ROOT GROUP ID`.
+This management group is typically called `Tenant Root Group` unless it has been changed by your organization.
 Response from Azure CLI will include subscriptions.
     * Use `jq` to
       * Remove all objects that are of type: `/subscription`
       * Removing the subscription objects leaves `null` in place in arrays so we then delete the nulls references